twanasselbergs/portfolio/README.md

 1. Front-end (`/react`)

    - Uses Node and React to display the front-end.
-   - Smooth animations have been realized using Framer Motion and Lenis.
+   - Smooth animations have been realized by using Framer Motion and Lenis.

 ## Author(s)